 What Are Companion Plants?

 Companion plants provide several benefits to other plants in your garden.
-Some companion plants are used to distract or deter pests.
-Other companion plants can enrich or stabilize the soil for other plants.
+Some companion plants distract or deter pests, while others enrich or stabilize the soil.

-Companion plants can also be used to complement and emphasize the central plants in your garden displays.
+Companion plants can also complement and emphasize the central plants in your garden displays.
 I also like to use companion plants like borage to attract pollinators and other beneficial insects into my garden.

 Advice for Choosing Companion Plants for Carnations